-St Thomas' emergency department (A&E) is one of the busiest in London.
-We see around 380 patients per day, which is more than 135,000 patients per year, with approximately 20% of those patients being admitted to an inpatient bed for further treatment.
+St Thomas' A&E department is one of the busiest in London.
+We see on average 380 patients a day, which is more than 135,000 patients per year, with approximately 20% of those patients being admitted to an inpatient bed for further treatment.

 This will improve the environment for patients with a greater percentage of single rooms with en suite facilities; dedicated facilities designed with the needs of patients presenting with mental health conditions, older people and those patients with dementia.
 There will also be a separate children's short stay unit for those needing treatment for less than 24 hours.

-The rebuild of the department will also improve the emergency care pathway by moving our two acute medical wards, which admit most patients from the emergency department, from the 9th and 10th floors of East Wing to the ground floor, so they are much closer to the department.
+The project will also improve the emergency care pathway by moving our two acute medical wards, which admit most patients from A&E, from the 9th and 10th floors of East Wing to the ground floor, so they are much closer to the department.

-All emergency care services will remain open throughout the redevelopment, which will start in January 2014 and is due for completion in March 2016.
+All emergency care services will remain open throughout the redevelopment, which started in March 2014 and is due for completion in March 2016.